 Another time we had picked him up from a party (somewhere- I forget).
 He was dressed in a suit and tie.
 Maybe he had a few drinks, I don't know- but when we were flying back "home" he grabbed his M16 rifle that was onboard and, in the dead of night, started firing out over the jungle.
 Ya gotta love the guy.
-General DePuy died in 1992.
+General DePuy was born in 1919 and died in 1992 at age 72.

 MAJOR GENERAL WILLIAM E. DePUY

 MAJOR GENERAL JOHN HANCOCK HAY, JR.

 I flew with MG Hay the longest, and I actually remember him quite well.
 He will always have my respect and admiration.
 Onboard he kept an M79 grenade launcher instead of the standard M16.
 He was a great man and had compassion for his troops.
 The one thing I remember most about him was during the battle of Ong Thanh on October 17, 1967.
 In less than 2 hours of fighting 64 1st Infantry soldiers were killed, 2 missing, and 75 wounded (the 2/28, the Black Lions).
 It was an ambush.
 We were flying overhead, and towards the end of the battle he asked on the radio how many bodies still not recovered.
 The answer was "over 30, sir".
 I sat across from him in my gunner's seat and turned and looked at him.
 He put his head down and sadly said "dear God...."